-You will need to plan for additional healthcare costs.
-Many plans will cover well baby visits under the Affordable Care Act.
-However, babies are prone to childhood illnesses and it is important to budget additional money for the trips to the doctor’s office and for medication.
-If there are allergies, you may end up paying more for formula or you may need additional services or therapies if there are complications.
+Many healthcare plans will cover well-baby visits under the Affordable Care Act; however, babies are prone to childhood illnesses, and it is important to budget additional money for unexpected trips to the doctor’s office and medication.
+If your children have allergies, you may end up paying more for formula, or need additional services or therapies if there are complications.
 Building up a cushion, as well as an emergency fund, can make managing these expenses easier.

 Adding your child to your health insurance policy is typically the most affordable option when it comes to insurance.
 You have 30 days from the day your child was born to do this and have everything from the birth covered.
-For your first one or two children, it generally means that the cost of the monthly premium will reduce the amount of your take-home pay.
-You can estimate your new paycheck using an online calculator so that you can adjust your budget.
+For your first one or two children, it generally means that the increase in monthly premium will reduce the amount of your take-home pay.
+You can estimate your new paycheck using an online calculator so that you can adjust your budget accordingly.

 Saving for College

 Once you have a child, you should begin setting aside money to cover college costs.
 Getting out of debt may take priority over this for a short time, but saving for college through a 529 plan or similar tool can help your child get off on a solid start without accumulating a lot of debt.
-The more you set aside, and the earlier, you begin, the more you will have saved.
+The earlier you begin saving, the better the outcome will be for your child.

 Life Insurance Needs

-Once you start a family it is important to have life insurance.
-Both parents should have a life insurance policy in place to help cover the costs if one of you were to die unexpectedly.
+Once you start a family, it is important to have life insurance.
+Both parents should have a life insurance policy in place to help cover expenses if one of you were to die unexpectedly.
 Plus, some life insurance policies are large enough to cover the cost of college.
-Even if you are not working, you should have a life insurance policy to help defray the additional costs of childcare.
-You can also get a large enough policy that you can use part of it to cover the costs of college.
+Even if you are not working, you should have a life insurance policy to help defray the additional costs of child care.

 Changes to Your Taxes